 # 3 Use ball flight to change your technique

 Last up, on how to improve your technique without getting too technical is to focus on your ball flight.
 In reality, this is still changing your task constraints, but it is so important I felt it deserves its own home.

 Improving your golf swing is all about becoming better at golf.
 This means controlling and adapting your ball flight.

 If you struggle with a slice.
 Find a great pro, get some simple coaching, then use it to go to the range and try to hit draw shots.
 Start off by just trying to get the ball moving left-to-right through the air.
 Don’t worry about the start or finish direction.
 Then add in the next step of trying to start the ball right of your target.

-Just like the previous two other ideas in this article, this simple way of practicing will make all of your technical changes you need without over-thinking the whole thing.
+Just like the previous two other ideas in this article, this simple way of practicing will make the technical changes you need without overthinking the whole thing.

 Over-thinking golf summary

-Unfortunately, over-thinking golf is not one of those problems that goes away as you improve.
-If you are off 36 or a +4 handicaps over-thinking will still occur when you’re playing.
+Unfortunately, overthinking golf is not one of those problems that will go away as you improve.
+If you are off a 36 handicap or a +4 handicap over-thinking will still occur when you’re playing.
 Your key aim is to find strategies to cope with it when it occurs and ensure you practice in an effective way.

 Happy golfing – Will @ Golf Insider

 Sorry that this article was not useful for you.